danintexas/AutomationFramework/README.md

   - `VIN Store`: This file is special and used by the GenerateVIN method.
 If you call this method you need to ensure this file is there.
 - `Support Folder`: This folder contains all side files needed for the framework.
   - `Image Bank Folder`: Storage folder used for images used by the framework.
-  - 'Support DLLs Folder': Currently houses .NET 4.6.1 DLLs to get SendKeys working with .NET Core 2.2.
+  - `Support DLLs Folder`: Currently houses .NET 4.6.1 DLLs to get SendKeys working with .NET Core 2.2.
 Once the framework is updated to 3.0 this folder will go away.
-  - 'chromedriver.exe' : 'geckodriver.exe' : 'MicrosoftWebDriver.exe': Selenium browser drivers.
+  - `chromedriver.exe` : `geckodriver.exe` : `MicrosoftWebDriver.exe`: Selenium browser drivers.
-  - 'Kill All Selenium Instances.bat': Helpful batch file that will kill all Selenium Browser drivers running.
+  - `Kill All Selenium Instances.bat`: Helpful batch file that will kill all Selenium Browser drivers running.
 This is helpful when writing tests and problems happen.
-- 'Tests Folder': This is where all the magic happens.
+- `Tests Folder`: This is where all the magic happens.
 The automation tests!
 Any .cs files in this folder will be included in the NUNIT Test Explorer.
-   - 'Assorted Tests Archive': This is where I store my development tests.
+   - `Assorted Tests Archive`: This is where I store my development tests.
 This folder is ignored during project build time.
 Tests in this folder do not appear in the NUNIT Test Explorer.
-   - 'RumbleOn': All tests related to RumbleOn
+   - `RumbleOn`: All tests related to RumbleOn

 ## Using the Framework
 First off I will not go into great detail about the code of Kindergarten past just saying I have tried my hardest to name all variables and methods to where you should understand what is going on under the hood.
 Any where I feel needs a comment I have done so in the code.
 All methods that can be called from a test have filled out and up todate XML with it.
 You should be able to see what a method does and expects through
 Visual Studio.
 If you see anywhere I have missed something please let me know.

-- Quickest way to get going with Kindergarten is to grab the 'Test Template.cs' file from the 'Tests\Assorted Tests Archive', copy it to the base 'Tests' folder and rename the commented fields.
+- Quickest way to get going with Kindergarten is to grab the `Test Template.cs` file from the `Tests\Assorted Tests Archive`, copy it to the base `Tests` folder and rename the commented fields.
 At that point when you build the project you should see that test appear in the NUNIT Test Explorer.